LucasLaughlin/covid-dashboard/Submition/README.md

-## Quick start

-- Make sure your NodeJS and npm versions are up to date for `React 16.8.6`

-- Install dependencies: `npm install` or `yarn`

-- Start the server: `npm run start` or `yarn start`

-- Views are on: `localhost:3000`

 ## Lambda
- - lambda/index.js contains our lambda function which are uploaded to AWS
+ - lambda.js contains our lambda function which are uploaded to AWS

-## React Material UI Kit

-- We used Boilerplate for our dashboard found [here](https://material-ui.com?ref=devias-io)
+## Dashboard

+- The dashboard directory contains our dashboard component and subcomponents used to display our client side data.
+For the full working project see:

 ## License